adinin/rate-instructor/README.md

     $ root: command
 ```

-Output you get after running a command
+Output you get after running a command (in container/or your terminal)
 ```javascript,linenums=true
     %: output
 ```